cobalthq/cobalt-product-public-docs/content/en/Integrations/Jira/_index.md

 |---|---|---|
 | Jira Cloud | [Cobalt for Jira Cloud](https://marketplace.atlassian.com/apps/1222623/cobalt-for-jira-cloud) | [Jira Cloud Integration](/integrations/jira/jira-cloud/) |
 | Jira Server and Data Center | [Cobalt for Jira DC/Server](https://marketplace.atlassian.com/apps/1224424/cobalt-for-jira-dc-server) | [Jira Server and Data Center Integration](/integrations/jira/jira-server-dc/) |

-The [auto-push](/integrations/jira/push-findings/#how-auto-push-works) option allows you to push findings to Jira automatically.
-Pentest collaborators can also [push findings manually](/integrations/jira/push-findings/#push-findings-manually).

 If you have problems with your integration, see our [troubleshooting guide](/integrations/jira/troubleshoot-jira-integration/).
 To get more help, please contact your Customer Success Manager.